oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

    ii. **Statefullset**

     - Ensure that the statefulset for Management Agent is created
-    - Run the below command to check if statefulset for management agent is created
+    - Run the below command to check if statefulset for Management Agent is created
       ```
       <copy>
         kubectl get statefulset -n <namespace>